mr-bt/manager.README/README.md

 - Give positive feedback often, be specific and be authentic.
 Too much critical feedback leads to disengagement.
 - Telling people they are missing the mark is not the same as helping them hit the mark.
 - Honest critical feedback can strengthen your bond when delivered correctly.
 - Be empathetic!
-Lack of empathy is a main reason we reject constructive feedback.
+Lack of empathy is the main reason we reject constructive feedback.
 - Ask permission to give feedback!
 This gives the person a feeling of autonomy.
 - Be objective.
 Focus on the situation, not the person.
 - Avoid blur words and generalisations.
 Be specific!